MubeenAlam/Electronics-Projects/OP_AMP Active Lowpass Filter/README.md

 **Using the Inverting Amplifier**

 we can set the gain of the amplifier as 9. any value of the gain can be used.
+The value of gain dictates how much the ouput signal is amplified.

 $Gain = A = 9$